The Ultimate Guide to Observing Jupiter

 image credit: nerdist.com

-Jupiter's long-awaited opposition takes place in November!
+Jupiter's long-awaited Opposition takes place in December!

 Tip #1: